CartoDB/data-services/geocoder/ip-addresses/README.md

 # Creation steps
+1. Create the `ip_address_locations` table
-1. Obtain the file from http://geolite.maxmind.com/download/geoip/database/GeoLite2-City-CSV.zip
+2. Obtain the file from http://geolite.maxmind.com/download/geoip/database/GeoLite2-City-CSV.zip
-2. Uncompress it and upload the `GeoLite2-City-Blocks-IPv4.csv` file
+3. Uncompress it and upload the `GeoLite2-City-Blocks-IPv4.csv` file
-3. Rename the uploaded table as `latest_ip_address_locations`
+4. Rename the uploaded table as `latest_ip_address_locations`
-4. Run the `sql/build_data_table` script to update the table
+5. Run the `sql/build_data_table` script to update the table

 # Data Sources